uk-gov-mirror/ONSdigital.telephone-operations-blaise-interface/README.md

 yarn test
 ```

-Other test command can be seen in the [run commands section](#Run commands).
+Other test command can be seen in the Run Commands section above.

 ### Dockerfile
 You can run this service in a container, the Dockerfile is setup to:
-- Update and upgrade the DOcker container image.
+- Update and upgrade the Docker container image.
 - Setup Yarn and the required dependencies.
 - Run the tests, the build will fail if the tests fail.
 - Build the React project for serving by express